Brad Pitt set to drive at British Grand Prix to film scenes for F1 blockbuster

 Pitt is expected to take to the track between practice sessions at the sold-out Formula One event, and no other cars will be on the circuit.

-Speaking ahead of this weekend’s Miami Grand Prix, Hamilton, 38, said: “I am focused on making sure the script is where it needs to be, and making sure we have a great and diverse cast.
+Speaking about his role in the blockbuster ahead of this weekend’s Miami Grand Prix, Hamilton, 38, said: “I am focused on making sure the script is where it needs to be, and making sure we have a great and diverse cast.

 “I am spending a lot of time right now helping Joe and the team get the script right, and that is an amazing process and something I am really enjoying.”